 I’m not entirely sure what the spark was (probably wrapping my car around a tree drunk at 3am…), but I woke up from the routine of working at Jake’s, pretending to pay attention at community college, drinking nightly, and decided I needed to change.
 Since then I’ve been working on my comeback story.

 I focused on losing weight and enrolled in a 4-year school again to finish my bachelors degree.
 I started working two jobs, removing idle time as a potential pitfall.
 After graduating, I began working full-time in the prison system & evenings at a newspaper while also enrolled in a full-time course load in grad school that I paid for out of pocket.

 I started paying back credit card & personal debts too, generally trying to put my life in order.
 As I started to get some traction with work and finances I started improving my relationships as well.
 I was a real shit to a lot of women in my life and somehow it took a little longer for me to realize not being an ass included my behavior in relationships too.

-I started dating Mary, someone I had known for years who lived 500 miles away in Cleveland, but had always had a connection to – we are married now and even to this day she continues to save me from myself.
+I started dating Mary, who I had known for years but lived 500 miles away in Cleveland.
+We always had a strong connection though (I left her a message right before I wrecked my car…) – we are married now and even to this day she continues to save me from myself.